One-to-One Specialist Appointment

 Regular ultrasounds do not cause harm to you or your baby and empower your healthcare team to take any required precautions.

+Throughout the process, we encourage you to ask questions and raise concerns.
 We understand how meaningful this journey is to you and your family, and we are committed to making your experience as positive as possible.

 While it can be scary to find out your baby is not developing as expected, anomalies are not typically dangerous.

-Yes.
+Yes, if you want.
 During your gender and foetal wellbeing scan, your specialist can tell you whether your baby is male or female.

-No. There are no known risks associated with ultrasound scans.
+Of course not.
+There are no known risks associated with ultrasound scans.

 Unlike other medical imaging technologies, ultrasounds don’t use radiation.
 Instead, they use harmless sound waves to capture images of your baby and the inside of your body.